TensorRT-LLM

 -

-[2024/05/21] ✨@modal_labs has the codes for serverless @AIatMeta Llama 3 on #TensorRT #LLM ✨👀 📚 Marvelous Modal Manual: Serverless TensorRT-LLM (LLaMA 3 8B) | Modal Docs ➡️ link
+[2024/05/21] ✨@modal_labs has the codes for serverless @AIatMeta Llama 3 on #TensorRT #LLM ✨👀 📚 Marvelous Modal Manual: Serverless TensorRT LLM (LLaMA 3 8B) | Modal Docs ➡️ link

 -

-[2024/05/08] NVIDIA TensorRT Model Optimizer -- the newest member of the #TensorRT ecosystem is a library of post-training and training-in-the-loop model optimization techniques ✅quantization ✅sparsity ✅QAT ➡️ blog
+[2024/05/08] NVIDIA Model Optimizer -- the newest member of the #TensorRT ecosystem is a library of post-training and training-in-the-loop model optimization techniques ✅quantization ✅sparsity ✅QAT ➡️ blog

 -